aifoss/demo-microservice-city-connection-finder-prototype/README.md

 In order to detect a connection between two given cities, use the following algorithm:

 1. Check base/edge cases:

    a.
 If the two cities are identical, i.e., represent the same city, return true.

    b.
 If either of the two cities is not a node in the graph, return false.

    c.
 If the two cities are directly connected, i.e., there is an edge between the two cities, return true.

 2. Use BFS algorithm to check the connection between the two cities:

    Initially, the queue and visited set contain one of the two cities, regarded as the origin city.

    While the queue is not empty, poll a city from the queue, and check each of the adjacent cities directly connected.

+   	a.
 If an adjacent city is the destination city, return true.

+   	b.
 Else, if the adjacent city has not been visited yet, mark it as visited and add it to the queue.

    Once the queue is emptied out, it means that there is no connection between the two input cities, so return false.

 ## Run Instructions